15 minutes that just might save your relationship with your teenager

-Dave and I affirmed our son’s feelings, and understood his heart.
-We asked for some ways we might communicate our love and appreciation of him better.
+Dave and I affirmed our son’s feelings, and felt like we understood his heart.
+We asked for some ways we might show him greater support and encouragement.
 We talked about a few practical things.
 We made sure he knew he was heard.

 I could see his shoulders relax as the tension he was holding released, and I believe that he truly felt that we were for him, not against him.

 Finally, he smiled and said “I think that covers it,” which was our cue to be done.

 He thanked us for taking the time to talk to him.
 He even told us he knew we took the time because of our love for him.

 I looked at the clock and maybe fifteen minutes had gone by.

 But those might have been the most important fifteen minutes of our week.

 So this is what I’m realizing: It is easy to see our kids’ flaws, and jump right into discipline–to focus on behavior and performance, and our expectations in everything.
 We are busy, and we want to see things corrected.
 Fixed.
 Changed.

 But when we do this, we often forget the heart behind what is going on.

 If there is some area that seems to be a recurring issue for your child, then I encourage you to take fifteen minutes to dig a little deeper.
 Do not overlook an offense, or compromise your standards, but do give your child permission to be very real with you.
 Ask questions.
 Let them know that there are no wrong answers, and that your love for them is unconditional.